Rating Methodology: 4.0★ + 86% | MaidProvider.ph

 Why We Refund 75% Instead of 100%

 Transparency requires honesty about business costs.
-The 25% retained covers the non-refundable costs of the Security Double-Lock Standard: Manila Doctors clinical screening, NPCS regional sweeps, and the initial recruitment infrastructure.
-We do not "profit" from failed placements — we share the loss with the client to maintain the highest screening standards in the Philippines.
+The 25% retained covers the non-refundable costs of the Security Double-Lock Standard: Manila Doctors clinical screening, NPCS 18-region sweeps, and the initial recruitment infrastructure.
+We do not “profit” from failed placements — we share the loss with the client to maintain the highest screening standards in the Philippines.

 Industry Comparison: Disclosure & Verification Standards

 The Philippine household staffing industry average is 3.8★.
 However, the critical gap for employers is not the rating itself, but the verifiability of the data provided.
-Below is a comparison of MaidProvider.ph standards against traditional industry disclosure practices.

 Transparency IndicatorMaidProvider.ph DisclosureTraditional Agency Practice